 Primary approval for the conduct of this study was granted by the Ethics Committee of the Faculty of Nursing at Benha University (code REC-MSN-P7).
-Subsequently, the head of the orthopedic departments at Benha University provided official Hospital authorization.
+Subsequently, the head of the orthopedic departments at Benha Hospital provided University authorization.
 Participants were informed of the study's objective and were also notified that they could withdraw from research at any time before its conclusion.
 Upon consenting to participate in the study, the participants were required to sign a consent form.
-Furthermore, participants were guaranteed that the information they submitted would be kept confidential and utilized exclusively for the purposes of the investigation.
+Furthermore, participants were guaranteed information they submitted would be kept confidential and utilized exclusively for the purposes of the investigation.

 Pilot study: